-- 1. Expenditure for own business-100% sec.
-35(1)(ii)/35[2] In case of in-house research 100% deduction will be allowed in respect of following expenditure incurred by the assessee himself on scientific research relating to his own business: - a) any Revenue expenditure; or - b) any Capital Expenditure other than the cost of land; or c) expenses both capital and revenue excluding cost of land incurred Profits and Gains of Businessor up to three years prior to the commencement of business including salaries of the research staff or research material used in scientific research.
-Such expenses are allowed as deduction in the previous year in which the business is commenced.
+1. Expenditure for own business-100% sec.
+35(1)(ii)/35[2] In case of in-house research 100% deduction will be allowed in respect of following expenditure incurred by the assesse himself on scientific research relating to his own business: - c) expenses both capital and revenue excluding cost of land incurred up to three years prior to the commencement of business including salaries of the research staff or research material used in scientific research.
+Such expenses are allowed as deduction in the previous yearin which the business is commenced.